Which city is cheaper, Amsterdam or Vilnius?

 The autumn brings many poeple to Vilnius as well as Amsterdam.
 Most visitors come to Vilnius for the shopping scene and the natural beauty of the area during these months.
 Additionally, the autumn months attract visitors to Amsterdam because of the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.

 In the autumn, Vilnius is cooler than Amsterdam.
-Typically, the autumn temperatures in Vilnius in October are around 8°C (46°F), and Amsterdam is about 11°C (51°F).
+Typically, the autumn temperatures in Vilnius in October average around 8°C (46°F), and Amsterdam averages at about 11°C (51°F).

 In the autumn, Vilnius often gets around the same amount of sunshine as Amsterdam.
 Vilnius gets 94 hours of sunny skies this time of year, while Amsterdam receives 99 hours of full sun.